18 Things Polite People Don’t Do on Thanksgiving

 Put your guests to work all day

 Guests aren’t the only people who need to brush up on their Thanksgiving manners.
 Hosts should note a few things, too.
-Polite hosts never put every guest to work all day long, according to Dulles.
+Polite hosts never put guests to work all day long, according to Dulles.
 Remember that guests aren’t staff or personal assistants.
-Don’t assume or ask your guests to babysit while you cook or run out and buy things, unless they offer, Tsai says.
-“It’s acceptable to ask your guests to pick something up for you on their way to your home, but don’t expect them to run out to the store for you when they’ve arrived,” Tsai says.
+For example, don’t ask your guests to babysit or run out to buy things while you cook, unless they offer, Tsai says.
+“It’s acceptable to ask your guests to pick something up for you on their way to your home, but don’t expect them to run out to the store for you when they’ve arrived,” she adds.
 If you go to the store around Thanksgiving time, remember these things polite people don’t do at Costco.

 Bring up past grievances